tglocicero/Talk-It-Up/readme.md

 - Icons + coloration?
 - Social Media integration (we don't actually need to post, just have a button for it that gives a success message when clicked)
 - Improved modal for highlighting/selecting and placing text
+- Add button that collapses all the forms
+- make preview button just open pdf in new tab
+- make publish button show a download pdf options or send to social media buttons